akyriako/devpod-provider-opentelekomcloud/README.md

 ## Development

-**How can I emulate a proxy server?**: If you want to emulate a proxy server in your development environment create the following container
+### Emulate a Proxy Server

-          and set its IP as the `PROXY_HOST` value:
+If you want to emulate a proxy server in your development environment create the following container and set its IP as the `PROXY_HOST` value:

 ```shell
 docker run --name 3proxy -d \